DevExpress-Examples/winforms-pivot-access-other-cell-value-while-calculating-the-current-cell/Readme.md

 * [Form1.cs](./CS/WinAppCustomCellValue/Form1.cs) (VB: [Form1.vb](./VB/WinAppCustomCellValue/Form1.vb))
 <!-- default file list end -->
-# How to use the other cell's values in the current cell value calculation
+# How to Use the Other Cell's Values in the Current Cell Value Calculation

 This example calculates percentage based on the "Beverages" row value for each column.